sophiebatten123/SudokuGame/README.md

 ![Typography]()

-- ‘Montserrat’ as the main font used on the website with ‘San Serif’ as a fallback font.
+- ‘Montserrat’ was the main font used on the website with ‘San Serif’ as a fallback font.
 This font was chosen based upon the curvature of the letters, creating a soft appearance against a harsh white background.

 ## Imagery